SeresBeata/achievement-6/README.md

 - Use Expo to set up the React Native project
 - Use Android emulator (Android Studio) to test how the app looks and behaves in different environments
+- Use Gifted Chat React Native library to create chat UI

 ### Demo of the App